Handbook

 • Have all club participants complete a physical before participating.

-• Require each club member has health insurance.
+• Require each club member has health insurance (can be purchased through MSU).

 • Concussion education for teammates and coaches.